-As a result of a rise in inflation in 2011 in the eurozone, the ECB decided to lift its official rates in April 2011 for the first time in almost three years from 1% to 1.25%, with a further rate increase of 0.25% in July of 2011.
-The escalation of the Euro crisis, however, prompted a major shift in monetary policy in the second half of 2011, which included reducing the refinancing rate back to 1.0% in two steps.
-In July 2012, the ECB lowered its refinancing rate to 0.75% and further lowered it by a cut of 0.25% to 0.50% in May 2013.
-The current ECB refinancing rate remains at 0.50%.
-The rate on the deposit facility remains at 0%.
+As a result of a rise in inflation in 2011 in the Eurozone, the ECB increased its official rates in 2011 to as high as 1.50%, although by the end of 2011 the official rates had decreased to 1.0% due to the continued weak economic conditions of many European countries.
+In July 2012, the ECB lowered its refinancing rate to 0.75% and further lowered it by 0.25% to 0.50% in May 2013, and again to 0.25% in November 2013 and to 0.15% in June 2014.

 In 2009, the European Commission started an excessive deficit procedure against the Netherlands (and 13 other Member States), as it had exceeded the Maastricht cap of 3% of GDP.
-The result was that the Netherlands had to reduce its deficit to a level below 3% in a 'credible and sustainable' manner in 2013.
-In 2012, the deficit was 4.1% of GDP mainly due to continuing challenging economic conditions and due to the nationalization of financial services group SNS Reaal.
-Despite the implementation of stringent, deficit-reducing measures, based on projections of the CPB in March 2013, the Maastricht criteria of 3% maximum deficit is also expected to be exceeded in 2013 and 2014.
-The reduction in the deficit between 2012 and 2014, despite the weak economy, is expected to be achieved through sizeable spending cuts and tax increases.
-These projections did not include additional austerity measures presented by the Dutch cabinet in April and March of 2013, In May 2013, the European Commission granted the Netherlands an additional year to reduce its budget deficit to under 3%.
+The result was that the Netherlands had to reduce its deficit to a level below 3% in a "credible and sustainable" manner by 2013.
+In May 2013, the European Commission granted the Netherlands an additional year to reduce its budget deficit to the reference value of 3.0% of GDP.
+Due to the implementation of stringent, deficit-reducing measures amounting to approximately €6 billion, the deficit declined faster than expected to 2.5% of GDP in 2013.
+In March 2014, the Netherlands Bureau for Economic Policy Analysis (CPB) expected a deficit of 2.9% in 2014 and 2.1% in 2015.

-The economic consequences of the global and economic financial crisis, the continuing European sovereign debt crisis and the weak economic conditions in recent years with the resulting high unemployment rates, depressed property markets and pressure on disposable incomes, have slowed investment and consumer spending, which in turn has had an adverse effect on the financing requirements of BNG Bank's public sector clients.
+The continuing weak economic conditions in Europe and in particular the Netherlands, combined with the resulting high unemployment rates, depressed property markets and pressure on disposable incomes, have slowed investment and consumer spending, which in turn has had an adverse effect on the financing requirements of BNG Bank's public sector clients.
 BNG Bank's clients are mainly comprised of national and local authorities or institutions affiliated to such authorities.
-In addition, as discussed above, the cutbacks announced by the new Dutch government will have consequences for many of BNG Bank's clients.
-Various local authorities have announced cost reductions.
+In addition, as discussed above, the cutbacks announced by the Dutch government have had, and may continue to have, consequences for many of BNG Bank's clients.
 The negative developments in ongoing projects of local authorities and housing associations has led to a cautious approach to starting new activities.